Lectoraat-DB-S/UR-ServoJcontrol/README.md

 $$ P(t) = A + (B-A)\left(\frac{1}{2}-\frac{1}{2}*cos(t \pi/3)\right) $$

 with $P$ the target position at each time step $t$.
 In the example script, the elapsed time is tracked by the counter $i$, which combined with the timestep $dt$, provides the total elapsed time $t$.

+## Notes:
+- This example is created for an e-series Universal Robot.
+It is untested for CB3 series.
+For CB3-series, the refresh rate for CB3 series is limited to 125 Hz, thus a timestep of $t=0.008$ has to be used.